FormerlyZeroCool/SpriteDraw/README.md

 To use click on one of the pixels in the group you wish to drag, and simply drag to a new location on the screen.<br>
 *Important note<br>
 If the left alt key is held then the pixel group will be defined as all adjacent pixels of the same color, otherwise it is all adjacent pixels that are not completely transparent.<br>
-If the right alt key is held then as the cursor moves the selected group of pixels will rotate on the screen.<br>
 Holding s when releaseing the mouse to drop the dragged pixels back into the sprite will activate slow mode, and show pixel by pixel the placement of the dragged pixel group onto the screen.
 <br>
 <h3>9.)
 Redo Tool</h3>